-The property has been altered by the addition of a rear extension.
-The internal layout of the property has also been altered by the creation of a WC upstairs.
+The property has been altered by the enlarging of window openings to create French doors openings to the rear.
+More recently the removal of a wall has been undertaken to create the current open plan Kitchen/Dining.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.